0Itsuki0/TS_LiveActivityAPNServer/README.md

 2. Replace `APN_PRIVATE_KEY.p8` with your p8 key file above.
 3. Obtain the TEAM_ID
 4. Obtain the BUNDLE_ID for the app to send notification to.
-5. Set up the constants in [notifications.ts](./src/notifications.ts)
+5. Create an `.env` from `.env.pulic` and set up the corresponding environment variables.

 ## Testing